 4. Gamification in recruitment

-The use of gamification in recruitment has been going on for some time.
+The use of gamification in recruitment and selection has been going on for some time.
 Recruitment can be fun, and people want to work for organizations where work and fun are closely connected.

 5. Gamification in selection